-This blog is my personal online presence, and all ideas are my own.
+This blog is part of my personal online presence, and all ideas are my own.
 Opinions expressed here do not reflect those of my primary employer(s).
 My writing on this blog should not be mistaken for formal writing, not even refined thoughts.
-This is where I think through trends and possibilities.
-Expect to find my candid and rough draft thoughts, typos and all.
+This blog largely represents tentative thoughts about trends and possibilities in education and society.
+Expect to find my candid and rough draft ideas, typos and all.

 I think and write.